sjbylo/example-bash-operator/README.md

 ### Run the test script on its own

-A test script is provided that works by randomly setting the CR replica value and by deleting and adding pods.
-The Operator will ensure that the correct number of pods are always running, as defined by .spec.replica in the CR.
+A test script is provided that works by randomly setting the CR's replica value, deleting and adding pods, deleting and removing CRs and switching the desired image.
+The Operator will ensure that the correct number of pods are always running, as defined by .spec.replica in each CR.
+The script can be run multiple times in parallel to simulate multiple CRs.

-Start the test script in a different terminal:
+Start one or more test scripts in a different terminal:

 ```
 test/test.sh myapp1
+# or
+( test/test.sh myapp1 & test/test.sh myapp2 )
 ```

 ### Local testing on a Linux machine